zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 }
 ```

 It's important that each key be unique among siblings.
-We've talked a few times already about reconciliation and part of this reconciliation process is performing a diff of a new element tree with the previous one.
-Keys make this process more efficient when dealing with lists because React can use the key on a child element to quickly know if an element is new, or if it was just moved when comparing trees.
+We've talked a few times already about reconciliation and part of this reconciliation process is performing a diff of a new element tree with the most previous one.
+Keys make this process more efficient when dealing with lists because React can use the key on a child element to quickly know if an element is new or if it was just moved when comparing trees.

 ***